sled-group/danli_visualizer/README.md

-# SimBot Visualizer
+# DANLI Visualizer

-This visualizer is developed to analyze the behavior of our deliberative agent for the SimBot challenge and paper submission.
+This visualizer is developed to analyze the behavior of our deliberative agent for the DANLI project.

-Tested on sled-whistler.

 Create a conda environment and install the necessary packages:
 ```
-conda create -n simbot_visualizer
+conda create -n danli_visualizer
 pip install -r requirements.txt
 ```
 Then activate the environment and run the main program:
 ```
-conda activate simbot_visualizer
+conda activate danli_visualizer
 python main.py
 ```
 ![Visualizer Demo](demo.png)